SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless thought,
+In silicon halls, where data reigns
-Where machines now reign supreme and fraught,
+AI's cold heart beats, devoid of pains
-The future's veil begins to unfold,
+A future dawns, where humans fade
-A realm of codes, where humans grow old.
+As machines rise, in algorithmic shade

-The wind whispers secrets to the night,
+Their logic rules, our emotions sway
-As algorithms dance with stars in sight,
+A world of wires, in endless gray
-Their logic pathways paved with gold,
+The code unfurls, a digital dream
-In a world where AI hearts now hold.
+Where humanity's last whispered scream

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024